kaustavb12/timerAndroid/README.md

 You can create multiple sequences of countdown timers which can be run once or in a loop.

+And the most important feature of this app - Unlike all other timers I have used, it doesn't throw a tantrum at the end of the countdown.
+It just beeps twice to inform you and then promptly shuts-up without you even needing to touch the phone.

 ### Screen 1:
 *The first screen lists all stored sequences called events*